-I’m convinced that no single thing builds trust and a positive classroom climate better than knowing your students.
+I’m convinced that nothing builds trust and a positive classroom climate better than knowing your students.
 And being able to call them each by name is a big part of that.

-At the annual Teachers Pay Teachers conference in Nashville last month, I had the opportunity to quiz dozens of teaching professionals about their best tips and tricks for learning students’ names.
+At the annual Teachers Pay Teachers conference in Nashville, I had the opportunity to quiz dozens of teaching professionals about their best tips and tricks for learning students’ names.

 Throughout the tips they shared, I found a common thread of repetition using three basic strategies: